-Over our many years of experience, we have developed a contract between the Surrogate and the Intended Parents which is designed to protect and define the responsibilites of each party.
+Over our many years of experience, we have developed a contract between the Surrogate and the Intended Parents which is designed to protect and define the responsibilities of each party.
 The Intended Parents and the Surrogate are represented by separate attorneys, who will review the details of the contract with each to assure everyone’s complete understanding.
-The Intended Parent’s attorney administers their trust account, as well as takes the legal action required to put their names on the birth certificate.
+The Intended Parent’s attorney takes the legal action required to put their names on the birth certificate.

 The Cost of Surrogacy

 At SPS, we only charge our administrative fee once.
 We work with the Intended Parents until they reach their goal of a child.
 For the approximate costs of the surrogate arrangement, please contact us at (949) 363-9525 or firstname.lastname@example.org.